Update a List Field

 Yes

-Field visibility (visible
+Field visibility (visible or hidden).

 default_value